|FAQ's - Travel and Procurement Policies|

-A project is getting underway to implement a new, automated travel and expense claim system for Queen’s.
-The new system will offer an easier to use, faster and more transparent process for travel and expense claims, allowing the claimant to see exactly where their claim is in the process.
+Queen’s is in the process of implementing a new, automated expense reimbursement system.
+The new system will offer a convenient and transparent process for creating, submitting and approving travel and expense claims and will allow claimants and their delegates to see exactly where a claim is in the process.

 Starting early in 2015 the new, automated system will become available for people to use for travel advances and expense claims and will allow for the partial return to per diems for non-Ontario Government-funded research travel.

 The move to the new system has been partially funded by the Government of Ontario through a Productivity and Innovation Grant.
 After a thorough request for proposals (RFP) process, the RFP evaluation committee unanimously selected Concur to provide the new travel and expense system.

 After a thorough request for proposals (RFP) process for an expense reimbursement system vendor, the RFP’s evaluation committee unanimously selected Concur, a leading provider with more than 20,000 clients and 25 million users world-wide.
 It has extensive experience in the higher education sector, and a number of Canadian universities, including the universities of Saskatchewan, Manitoba and the University of Waterloo and York University, already use Concur’s automated travel and expense system.
 Others have recently signed on.

 The new system will replace the university’s paper-based expense claim system and provide a range of benefits to users.

 Pilot users of the ERS have been identified.
 The pilot will begin in January/February 2015 and the phased rollout will continue throughout the following few of months.